plainionist/plainionist.github.io/_drafts/clean-arch.md

 but i also like to deferre heavy weight decisions. and so i keep my logic "private to the interactors" until i learned enough to realize that certain knowledge is actually "application independenty business rules"

+==> When blogging about entities – update details on what is in the interactor implementations (availability becomes entity!)

 ## Can entities access repositories?